Best Crusades Board Games

 Saladin provides a unique perspective of the Crusader age by focusing on the fall of the Crusader states and the rise of Saladin.
 In addition to capturing Rome and evicting the Crusaders, Saladin includes minor scenarios which add flavor to the game.

-Players can move the game forward by unlocking events such as, conquering East and West Armenia, conquering Homs and Damascus, or by encouraging the Pope to preach another crusade.
+Players can move the game forward by unlocking events such as, conquering East and West Armenia, conquering Homs and Damascus, or encouraging the Pope to preach another crusade.
 Each player has their own action plan which gives them a path to victory.

 For King Baldwin IV of Jerusalem, the key to victory lies in keeping out enemy forces by conquering all of Syria and Egypt and having the Zangid heir, Saladin, under control.